IzzySoft/relman/doc/readme.txt

 1) Copyright and warranty
 2) Requirements
 3) Limitations
-4) What is pkgmake, and what does it do?
+4) What is relman, and what does it do?
 5) Installation
 6) Usage
 7) Additional information